guisaliba/brain/notes/data-structures/graphs/planarity-euler-kuratowski.md

 ## determining planarity

-1. Check for $K5$ or $K3,3$
+1. check for $K5$ or $K3,3$
-2. Apply Euler's Formula
+2. apply Euler's Formula
-3. Attempt to draw the graph.
+3. attempt to draw the graph

 if $K5$ or $K3,3$ is found, that is, a complete graph of five vertices or the the complete bipartite graph on two sets of three vertices is found, it is not planar.